-This year, Black Friday will happen inside of your home because of COVID-19.
-These Black Friday shopping tips can help you get the best deals now, and throughout the holidays.
+Prices on consumer goods might go up on Black Friday 2021 due to products shortage.
+Don’t worry, these Black Friday shopping tips will help you get the best deals now, and throughout the holidays.

 While Black Friday is one of the biggest shopping days of the year where retailers such as Best Buy, Target, and Walmart go crazy on “huge discounts”, it can also be one of the worst days to shop.

 Instead of snagging a good deal, you may go deeper into debt for buying things you didn’t need in the first place.
 With so many flashy ads and too good to be true deals, the lure for a bargain can be irresistible.
 But don’t let all the marketing hype fool you.